datopian/playbook/culture/README.md

 # Our Culture

 A culture is "the way a community or organization does things".
-It is the combined set of behaviours and beliefs, norms and values, artifacts and institutions that organize how the set of people in that community interact and work together.
+It is the combined set of behaviours and beliefs, norms and values, artifacts and institutions that organize how the set of people interact and work together.
 It is the basic operating system for collective being.

 All culture is rooted in an (implicit) ontology: a set of beliefs about "being", about how human beings are and how they operate.